Quick Search

 Closing Differences

 • The first difference is that the condominium dues must be prorated.
-Most condo dues are paid monthly and due on the 1st similar to rent.
+Most condo dues are paid monthly on the 1st similar to rent.

-• If for instance the closing is on the 15th of the month and the you paid the dues for the month on the 1st, then the buyer will need to reimburse you for the 15 days or so of dues paid in advance by you.
+• If, for instance, the closing is on the 15th of the month and you paid dues on the 1st, the buyer will need to reimburse you for the 15 days of dues you've paid in advance.

 • Before prorating the dues, however, the closing attorney will want to make sure that the data on the resale certificate is still true as it usually takes more than 30 days from the contract signing to the closing.
-It is possible that the resale certificate says the dues have been paid by the you but if a new month started since the resale certificate was first issued then you need to make sure to update the certificate
+It is possible that the resale certificate says the dues have been paid but if a new month started since the resale certificate was first issued then you need to make sure to update the certificate.